Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Introduction

+If the binary contains rotating black holes, the magnetic fields carried by the mini-discs can fill the ergosphere of each black hole and a pair of jets can be launched via the Blandford--Znajeck (BZ) mechanism \citep{BlandfordZnajek1977}; this has been demonstrated by force-free simulations \cite{moesta2012detectability, palenzuela2010dual} as well as GRMHD simulations \cite{kelley2021gravitational, paschalidis2021minidisk, Combi2021b, giacomazzo2012, cattorini2021}.
+These simulations have shown that at the merger, the Poynting luminosity increases up to an order of magnitude, which could be translated to an increased EM emission, though it is probably outshined by the galaxy luminosity if most of the emission is produced in the radio band \citep{kaplan2011blindly}.

+The emergence of a dual jet structure in SMBHBs might give rise to characteristic EM signatures different from those of single BH jets.
+For example, assuming the emitted luminosity is tied to the Poynting luminosity of the system, MHD variabilities of the accretion rate could be imprinted in the emission as well \citep{Combi2021b,Paschalidis_etal2021, bright2022minidisk} (see Sec. \ref{sec:variab}).
+In this work, we propose a novel mechanism where non-thermal radiation is produced due to the interaction between jets launched by SMBHBs in the inspiralling regime.
+More precisely, we argue that the region of contact between the jets is prone to the formation of large-scale reconnection layers where magnetic energy is released and a fraction of the particles in the jet are accelerated up to high-energies and radiate through synchrotron and inverse Compton processes.
+We build a simple semi-analytical model to estimate the electromagnetic outcome from such interactions.

-The remaining of the paper is structured as follows.
-In Section \ref{sec:physical_scenario}, we describe the physical scenario and introduce the main features of the model.
-This includes the treatment of the electromagnetic emission of the CBD, the mini-discs and the jets during the time they interact.
-In Section \ref{sec:results}, we show the results of the calculation of spectral energy distributions (SEDs) and light curves, exploring the dependence of these products on the variation of the most relevant model parameters.
-In Section \ref{sec:discussion}, we discuss the limitations of our model and briefly comment on the observational perspectives of the proposed phenomenon.
+The paper is structured as follows.
+In Section \ref{sec:physical_scenario}, we describe the physical scenario under consideration and introduce the main characteristics of the model.
+The model includes the calculation of the electromagnetic radiation from the CBD and the mini-discs, plus a detailed treatment on how jets interact and how particles are accelerated and radiate at the reconnection layer that forms between the jets.
+In Section \ref{sec:results}, we show the results of the calculation of spectral energy distributions (SEDs), exploring its dependence on the orbital parameters as well as on less constrained microphysical properties of the plasma.
+We also discuss the potential periodicities associated to this emission, differentiating the cases where the two jets are aligned or misaligned.
+In Section \ref{sec:discussion}, we discuss the prospects of detecting the proposed phenomena, comparing its main features with those of standard jetted AGNs.
 Finally, in Section \ref{sec:conclusions}, we present the conclusions of our research.